BTx123/BTx123.github.io/README.md

 ## Installing
 Run `npm install` to install all necessary packages for running and building site.
 You should see a `node_modules` folder after running the command.

+## Start
+Run `npm run start` to view site locally.

 ## Test
-Run `test.bat` to test site locally.
+Run `npm run test` to run test cases.

 ## Build
-Run `deploy.bat` to deploy production build of site to GitHub `master` branch.
+Run `npm run deploy` to deploy production build of site to GitHub `master` branch.